 Commercial surrogacy arrangements—where there is a payment, reward or any material benefit to anyone entering into a surrogacy arrangement or agreeing to a parentage order—are illegal.

 Who can enter into a surrogacy arrangement

 Any person, regardless of their relationship status, can enter into a non-commercial surrogacy arrangement in Queensland.

 - may be married, a de facto couple or single

 - do not need a genetic connection to the baby or birth mother

 - may use any method for conception, such as in-vitro fertilisation, artificial insemination, self-insemination or natural conception.

-If you want a court order to transfer the parentage of your baby born through a surrogacy arrangement, you must meet certain requirements under surrogacy law in Queensland before entering into the arrangement.
+You will need a court order to transfer the parentage of your baby born through a surrogacy arrangement.
+You must meet certain requirements under surrogacy law before entering into the arrangement.

 The court may refuse the order if you don't meet these requirements.